-We have finalized the dedication and unveiling for the memorial on Sunday, October 17 at 3:30 pm at Andrews Geyser.
-This is an outdoor event.
-We look forward to seeing you all there and thank you to everyone who helped make this dream come true!
+Our dedication and unveiling for the memorial on Sunday, October 17 at 3:30 pm at Andrews Geyser was a great success.
+We thank everyone who helped make this dream come true!
+Our next goal is to place Wayside Markers to continue to draw attention and educate the public about this important piece of History.

 The construction of the Mountain Division of the Western North Carolina Railroad is widely considered one of the greatest human accomplishments in regards to both engineering and construction ever undertaken at the time it occurred.
 The project took place over a period of several years in the late 1800s.
 Many people are aware that the railroad provided the first dependable access to and from much of Western North Carolina for the rest of the state as well as much of the nation.
 Many also know the names of some of those who were instrumental in seeing through the completion of this ambitious project.
 Names such as Colonel Alexander Boyd Andrews, of Andrews’ Geyser fame.
 However, what most people are unaware of is that at least 95% of the labor which built the railroad across the Blue Ridge Escarpment was completed by inmates from the North Carolina State Penitentiary… and approximately 98% of those inmates were African American men… the majority of whom were unjustly imprisoned…